 Do not pierce or burn.
 Be aware that refrigerants may not contain an odor.

-- This appliance shall be installed in accordance with national wiring regulations. - The of the space necessary for correct installation of the appliance including the minimum permissible distance to adjacent structures is specified in Section 5 of this manual under "INSTALLATION INSTRUCTIONS AND CLEARANCES". - For air handlers with supplementary heaters, the minimum clearance from the appliance to combustible surfaces is specified in Section 5 of this manual under "INSTALLATION INSTRUCTIONS AND CLEARANCES", the equipment was tested for 0" clearance. - A wiring diagram with clear indication of the connections to external control devices and supply cord can be found in Section 16 of this manual. - The range of external static pressure at which the appliance was tested (add-on heat pumps and ducted appliances with supplementary heaters only) is available in section 12 of this manual. - The method of connecting the appliance to the electrical supply and interconnection of separate components is detailed in Section 11, LOW VOLTAGE CONNECTIONS and in Section 16, WIRING DIAGRAMS. - None of the components in this product family are designed or approved to be suitable for outdoor use.
+- This appliance shall be installed in accordance with national wiring regulations. - The of the space necessary for correct installation of the appliance including the minimum permissible distance to adjacent structures is specified in Section 5 of this manual under "INSTALLATION INSTRUCTIONS AND CLEARANCES".

+- For air handlers with supplementary heaters, the minimum clearance from the appliance to combustible surfaces is specified in Section 5 of this manual under "INSTALLATION INSTRUCTIONS AND CLEARANCES", the equipment was tested for 0" clearance. - A wiring diagram with clear indication of the connections to external control devices and supply cord can be found in Section 17 of this manual. - The range of external static pressure at which the appliance was tested (add-on heat pumps and ducted appliances with supplementary heaters only) is available in section 12 of this manual. - The method of connecting the appliance to the electrical supply and interconnection of separate components is detailed in Section 11, LOW VOLTAGE CONNECTIONS and in Section 17, WIRING DIAGRAMS. - None of the components in this product family are designed or approved to be suitable for outdoor use. - Refer to Section 14 of this manual for details of Electric Heat Kits that may be used in conjunction with the appliance, field installed heater kit fitting/installation instructions are supplied with the heater kits.